 Is cauliflower cheese safe to eat with gout?

 Cauliflower cheese is a traditional British favorite that can be eaten as a main or a side dish and one of the most popular ways to cook with cauliflower.

-The only thing added to the cauliflower is the cheese sauce, so that’s what we need to look at in terms of its purines and fructose content…
+The only thing added to the cauliflower is the cheese sauce, so that’s what we need to look at in terms of its purine content…

-Luckily, cheese is low in purines and fructose, so is safe in a gout diet in its own right.
+Luckily, cheese is low in purines so is safe in a gout diet in its own right.

 But what about the rest of the ingredients?

 Well, apart from cheese (usually mature cheddar), the basic ingredients are plain flour, butter, milk, with salt and black pepper to season.